 3. Safari clothes – Focus on comfort & color

-Safari clothes are the essential items for your safari.
-You should consider clothes which offer you comfort and relaxation without forgetting the color if you will be in wildlife parks.
+Safari clothing is essential for your safari.
+You should consider clothing that offers comfort and relaxation, while also considering color if you will be in wildlife parks.

-You should decide to wear casual or official the choice is yours.
-We have covered this topic before, see our guide on what to wear on safari
+You may choose to wear casual or formal attire; the choice is yours.
+We have covered this topic before; see our guide on what to wear on safari.

 4. Insect Repellent- Mosquitos & Tsetse flies

-Insects are good for the ecosystem but are the opposite story for humans.
+Insects benefit the ecosystem, but the opposite is true for humans.

-As you plan your safari to East Africa, on your packing list you should bear in mind either to pack skin-based repellent or cloth spray repellents.
+As you plan your safari to East Africa, remember to pack either a skin-based repellent or a cloth spray repellent.

-While on your vacation to Africa, you need Insect Shield clothes that have been treated to bind permethrin into the fabric.
+While on your vacation in Africa, you need Insect Shield clothing treated to bind permethrin to the fabric.

-Instead of having to worry about applying repellent, your garments act as the insect guard themselves.
+Instead of applying repellent, your garments serve as the insect guard.

-If you’d prefer to opt for the budget-friendly option, then there are two things you need to add to your packing list: permethrin and a DEET-based repellent.
+If you’d prefer the budget-friendly option, add two items to your packing list: permethrin and a DEET-based repellent.

-Permethrin is used to treat your clothing as a spray and can be found at most outdoor stores.
+Permethrin is used to treat clothing as a spray and is available at most outdoor stores.

-A major plus of permethrin is that it lasts through multiple washes – six washes or six weeks to be exact (whichever comes first).
+A significant plus of permethrin is that it lasts through multiple washes – six washes or six weeks to be exact (whichever comes first).

-Deet-based repellent is used directly on your skin.
-Deet wipes make the insect-repelling process effortless and provide easy on-the-go protection.
+A DEET-based repellent is applied directly to your skin.
+Deet wipes make insect-repelling effortless and provide convenient on-the-go protection.

 Why do you need insect defense on safari?

 Disease.
-The number one reason to pack insect defense for your safari is to prevent disease.
+The primary reason to pack insect repellent for your safari is to prevent disease.

-Prevent stings and bites.
-Before they happen with insect repellent which has been developed for the tropics and safari-tested to be effective against flying and crawling insects.
+Prevent stings and bites before they happen with insect repellent formulated for tropical conditions and safari-tested to be effective against flying and crawling insects.

 Relaxation.
 Even when they aren’t biting or stinging, the very presence of insects can affect your ability to relax.

-Take the swatting arm motions and whirring of small wings out of your explorations of wild places so you can enjoy undisturbed enjoyment of the scenery and wildlife Africa has to offer.
+Remove the swatting arm motions and the whirring of small wings from your explorations of wild places so you can enjoy the scenery and wildlife Africa has to offer undisturbed.

 5. Safari gadgets: Tech staff for your Safari